Offer to Australian Cities

 Mobilising partnerships and transformative investments in sustainable urbanisation to achieve the SDGs and the NUA

-- Foster the creation of 60+ high impact and high value sustainable urban development projects.
+- Foster the creation of 60+ high impact and high value projects

-- Better understanding of governance structures for public, private and civil society partnerships.
+- Improve the understanding of governance structures and enabling environments for public, private and civil society partnerships (PPPPs)

 Offer to Other Partners